 In the tour Freema is excited to speak with Barry Jones, the Props Fabrication Manager, and says to him "You're revamping the Sonic or something, are you?
 I've heard.", to which Barry replies; "Yeah, um, Nick's (Robatto) been re-machining it."
 We then see a close up of one of the new Tennant sonics in its case, disassembled, and painted only in grey primer.
-Barry continues saying; "Its got an old body there" then he picks up the old grey Aztec body - the same one that surfaced for sale in 2018 - which is very worn and battered, "You know, it's all got a little bit dog-eared where David's been throwing it around", followed by a montage of David Tennant using all the various Aztec props around from Series 3.
+Barry continues saying; "Its got an old body there" then he picks up the old grey Aztec body - the same one that surfaced for sale in 2018 - which is very worn and battered, "You know, it's all got a little bit dog-eared where David's been throwing it around", followed by a montage of David Tennant using the various Aztec props (Grey, stunt, and destroyed resin) from Series 3.

 After the montage Barry continues again; "We are just in the process of just revamping it" and then he shows Freema the second new sonic from another case.
-This one is fully assembled, minus the blue bulb and still only painted with a grey primer, aside from the slider plate which is bare brass, and the emitter cage is fitted with a blue light LED.
+This one is fully assembled, minus the blue bulb and still only painted with a grey primer, aside from the slider plate which is bare brass, and the emitter cage is fitted with the usual blue light LED.
 He continues one last time; "and it's this little LED in there.
 And uh, so that's just gotta be painted now and the crackle grey put on it and what have you."

 With the creation timeline so clearly pinned down, I decided to reach out to Nick Robatto again to see what he could tell me about when he worked on these props.
-Nick said that he made the two new Tennant props by reusing the Aztec (Grey Aztec, and the Colony Cream Aztec/Wide Slider Aztec/Intermediate conversions) emitter heads, collars, and black end caps, and then machining all new parts for the rest of it.
+Nick said that had he made the two new Tennant props by reusing parts from the Aztec props (the Grey Aztec, and the Colony Cream Aztec/Wide Slider Aztec/Intermediate conversions); specifically the emitter heads, collars, black end caps, and the aluminum end from the Intermediate.
+For everything else, Nick had machined all new parts.

-The Tennant props present a third ridge shape for the handle; this time they are a bit more bell shaped with flat edges, and since they were hand milled, one of them has softer flat edges.
+The Tennant props present a third ridge shape for the handle; this time they are a bit more bell shaped with flat edges, although since they were hand milled one of them has softer edges.
 They have an even slimmer slider channel than the Intermediate, and a simple flat/curved slider plate with a small peg for an activation button.
-The Tennant props started out with yellow wires and the frosted canal acrylic rod look that was first used on Grey Aztec and Intermediate sonic for Series 3.
+The Tennant props started out with yellow wires and the frosted canal acrylic rod look that was first used on the Grey Aztec and Intermediate sonic for Series 3.
 The emitter bulbs were also replaced with new ones that had more domed tops, and both props were painted with a grey crackle finish that once again looked like cracked porcelain.
-The two props differed did have one visible difference pertaining to the head alignment.
-One prop had the slider channel aligned with an emitter strut, while the other prop had the channel aligned with the space between the struts.
+Aside from the ridges, the two props did have one other visible difference pertaining to the head alignment; One prop had the slider channel channel aligned more centered with the space between the struts, as all the other filming props had done from Series 1 through Series 3, while the second prop had an emitter strut more closely lined up with slider channel.